amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 ## Custom Scripts

-If you want to run additional scripts on startup, MegaAGS looks for a file named `Saves:custom-startup` on boot and runs it, so if you need to run scripts that will survive upgrades of the main image, this is where to put them.
+If you want to run additional scripts on startup, AmigaVision looks for a file named `Saves:custom-startup` on boot and runs it, so if you need to run scripts that will survive upgrades of the main image, this is where to put them.

 As an example, here's what you would add to `Saves:custom-startup` if you wanted to make changes to screen resolution, colors, pointers or any other Workbench setting copied from `ENV:Sys/` (which is where Workbench settings are stored temporarily) to `Saves:Custom/Prefs-Env/` before rebooting:

 ```
 copy >NIL: Saves:Custom/Prefs-Env ENV:Sys/
 ```

 This will take the setting you copied to `Saves:Custom/Prefs-Env` and put them in RAM: when booting the image, so you can keep your own settings even when replacing the `MegaAGS.hdf` file with a future version.
 You can also install new apps/games to Saves: and add `Assign` statements etc to the `Saves:` drive, or do anything else you want to keep permanent after upgrading.

 ## Bug Reports & Feature Requests

-While MegaAGS has been tested for many years, the sheer volume of games and demos makes it all but certain that something has been overlooked somewhere.
+While AmigaVision has been tested for many years, the sheer volume of games and demos makes it all but certain that something has been overlooked somewhere.
 If you find something that doesn't work or seems like it's running with the wrong settings, or something is missing -- tell us about it in the issue tracker found under the Development section at [amiga.vision].

 ## Credits

-* [David Lindecrantz] -- Creator, main developer
+* [David Lindecrantz] -- Creator, original developer
-* [Alex Limi] -- Contributor, developer
+* [Alex Limi] -- Developer, current maintainer
 * [Per Olofsson] -- Creator of [AGS], the launcher software
 * [Ben Squibb] -- Improvements to AGS to enable hi-res launcher with thumbnail cycling + IFF conversion of hi-res thumbnails
+* [hitm4n] -- Hi-resolution screenshots for demos
-* LamerDeluxe — MT-32 support
+* LamerDeluxe -- MT-32 support
-* [Frode Solheim] -- Creator of [OpenRetro.org], thumbnails used with kind permission
+* [Frode Solheim] -- Creator of [OpenRetro.org], screenshots used with kind permission

 ## Troubleshooting